gerhard-tinned/desec-dns-api-cli/README.md

-                              douple-quoted like this '"Text Record 1","Text Record 2"' while MX records contain a priority and a text component, the priority should be outside the second quotes like this '10 "smtp1.domain.tld",20 "smtp2.domain.tld"'
+                              douple-quoted like this '"Text Record 1","Text Record 2"' while MX records contain a priority and a text component, the priority should be outside the second quotes like this '10 smtp1.domain.tld.,20 smtp2.domain.tld.'

-      rrset modify            modify a rrsets from a domain --dname DNAME       specify the domain / zone to modify the rrsets --type TYPE         specify the type of the rrset (A, MX, TXT, ...)
+      rrset modify            modify a rrsets from a domain --zone DNAME        specify the domain / zone to modify the rrsets --type TYPE         specify the type of the rrset (A, MX, TXT, ...)
           --ttl TTL           specify the ttl in seconds for the rrset   (optional) --subname SUBNAME   specify the sub-domain / host-part for the rrset